ZigzagAwaka/ChillaxScraps/zigzag.chillaxscraps/README.md

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/ChillaxScraps/main/Images/chillaxscraps-uno.PNG)

+*If you enjoy watching all your relationships crumble, you should definitely try the special DX version of the card if you happen to find it.
+What does this one do you ask?
+Try it for yourself and see how many of your friends decide to go to a therapist.*

 ### Totem of Undying
 - This totem made of strange squares has the power to cheat death when you hold it in your hands, but it can only do so once.
 - Beware to not fall into a pit with this in your hand, or else you're going to spend the rest of the day stuck at the bottom of it...!